Aortic aneurysm surgery

 • If you have high cholesterol, take some steps to lower it.

 • Keep your blood pressure down.
-Eat a healthy diet, keep active and limit your salt and alcohol intake to help you to maintain a healthy blood pressure.
-But take care when exercising because intense or competitive exercise may cause your blood pressure to rise temporarily, which could put pressure on your aorta.
+This means eating a healthy diet, keeping active and limiting your salt and alcohol intake.
+But take care when exercising because intense or competitive exercise may cause your blood pressure to rise temporarily.
+This could put pressure on your aorta.

 For more information, speak to your doctor.